 If you have issues with a key fob, replace the battery and reprogram the key fob.
 In some situations, the key fob may need to be replaced and in others, a fuse may have failed that could render both key fobs inoperative.
 Contact your dealer for help if a key fob does not work and it is not because of a bad battery.
 The key fob uses one CR2032, 3V battery.
+Batteries should last approximately three available at most discount, hardware, and drug stores.
+The battery can be accessed by removing the cover of the key fob.
+After a new battery is installed, the key fob may need to be reprogrammed to pair with the vehicle.

 Batteries should last approximately three years, depending on use.
 Consistently reduced range is an indicator that the battery needs replacement.
-Batteries are available at most discount, hardware, and drug stores.
-The battery can be accessed by removing the cover of the key fob.
-After a new battery is installed, the key fob may
+Batteries are